CloudGlitch/NewTabSearch/extensions/help.md

 `alt + h` to get help
 ## Personalization
 if you enter user name in menu and then click done or refresh the page you will see `Welcome,your name` instead of `Welcome,User`.

+download to get full experience with customizing with your own profile picture.

+### To change profile picture:
+step 1: download

+step 2: put all the items in a folder

+step 3: replace the logo.png with ur png pic and name it logo step 4: open index.html